railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	#.
 Check that the repositories \ ``main``\   \ ``universe``\  and \ ``restricted``\  are enabled.

 	#.
-Search for a recent version of PostgreSQL, for example \ ``postgresql-8.3``\  (postgresql-8.3 didn't work fully with Tiny ERP 4.2.2, although it does with 4.2.3.3) then select it for installation along with its dependencies.
+Search for a recent version of PostgreSQL, for example \ ``postgresql-8.3``\ then select it for installation along with its dependencies.

 	#.
 Search for \ ``tinyerp``\  then select \ ``tinyerp-client``\  and \ ``tinyerp-server``\  for installation along with their dependencies.
 Click  *Update Now* to install it all.